NightWhistler/nightwhistler.net/_posts/2019-01-17-gilette-commercial.md

 it: it is the set of harmful expectations placed on men, about how they should think, act and feel.
-Basically, any time you have been told by another man to "man up", "don't be a pussy", "don't be a little bitch", etc... you get the point.
-That's toxic masculinity in action.
+Basically, any time you have been told by another man to "man up", "don't be a pussy", "don't be a little bitch", etc...
+(you get the point); that's toxic masculinity in action.

-It is a mold that men are pushed into, which actively harms them by not allowing us to be full human beings with the full range of human behaviours and emotions.
+It is a mould that men are pushed into, which actively harms them by not allowing us to be full human beings with the full range of human behaviours and emotions.